 Note the mirror fragments.

-A few years ago, as I was falling asleep I "dreamt" of seeing a dragon but the field of vision was like the snow/static on a television.
+A few years ago, as I was falling asleep I "dreamt" of seeing a dragon but my field of vision was like the snow/static on a television.
 I could just make out the dragon by the waves it created from its movement.

 This perception has influenced my process ever since.